My Cookie Journey

 Instructions

 • Weigh or measure both sugars into a bowl and set it aside.
-Now weigh or measure the flour, baking soda, baking powder, salt, cinnamon, and run a whisk through the mixture to blend.
+In another bowl, weigh or measure the flour, baking soda, baking powder, salt, and cinnamon, then whisk to blend.

 • Preheat the oven to 350°F (175°C or 180°C).
-On a parchment-lined cookie sheet pan and using a medium cookie scooper, scoop 12 mounds onto the pan.
-Taking a few of the Morsels & More pieces, I add them to the tops of each mound, pressing down gently to secure.
+Line a cookie sheet with parchment paper, then use a medium cookie scoop to place 12 mounds of dough onto the pan.
 Bake for 12-14 minutes.
-Once out of the oven, move to a cooling rack.
+Once out of the oven, let the cookies sit on the pan for 1 minute before transferring them to a cooling rack.

 Share this recipe